49ers hang on to beat Lions 30-27

-Garoppolo nearly made a costly mistake when he threw a late interception to Tracy Walker that was returned to the San Francisco 7.
-But Quandre Diggs was called for a defensive holding away from the play to give the 49ers (1-1) a first down.
+“I didn’t see it, but it doesn’t matter,” Detroit coach Matt Patricia said.
+“That’s the way the game is being called all the way across the board.
+We just can’t do it, make plays and then the penalties.”

-Garoppolo played turnover-free ball a week after throwing three interceptions in a 24-16 loss at Minnesota that led to his first defeat as a starter following seven straight wins.
+Last week a wrong pattern run by Kendrick Bourne led to a pick-six by Garoppolo, who threw three interceptions in a 24-16 loss at Minnesota that gave him his first loss after winning his first seven career starts.

-He threw a 4-yard TD pass to Kendrick Bourne in the second quarter and an 11-yarder to Garrett Celek in the third to hand Matt Patricia, his old friend from their New England days, a second straight loss to begin his tenure as coach of the Lions (0-2).
+Garoppolo threw a 4-yard TD pass to Bourne in the second quarter Sunday and an 11-yarder to Garrett Celek in the third to hand Patricia, his old friend from their New England days, a second straight loss to begin his tenure as coach of the Lions.
 Garoppolo finished 18 for 26 for 206 yards, but was sacked six times.

-Breida did much of the rest by gaining 159 yards from scrimmage and breaking the game open with a 66-yard touchdown run in the third quarter that was the longest for San Francisco since Colin Kaepernick scored on a 90-yard run against the Chargers on Dec.
+Breida did much of the rest by rushing for 138 yards and breaking the game open with a 66-yard touchdown run in the third quarter with help from impressive downfield blocking by receiver Pierre Garcon.
+It was the longest run for San Francisco since Colin Kaepernick scored on a 90-yard run against the Chargers on Dec.
 20, 2014.

+“It’s like backyard football,” Breida said.
+“You see someone break a long run, see someone out there running, you have to block someone.
+That’s what he did.”

 He threw TD passes in the fourth quarter to Marvin Jones Jr. and Michael Roberts but was unable to lead another scoring drive after taking over at the 16 with 1:08 to play.
 He threw an incomplete pass to Theo Riddick on fourth-and-2 from his 39 with 14 seconds left, ending the comeback attempt.